hayashi-ryo/UoPeople/EnglishComposition/diary.md

 4. Sum up how you feel today in a few word.
    1. I ate Yakiniku, which is so delicious.
 I can spend a day like this because of my environment.
    2. I don't know why, but I'm feein' pretty positive and confident.
 I'm still struggling with that issue, but somehow I can tell that I'll find a way soon.
 I can make it happen.

+5. Have you eaten anything delicious today?
+   1. Yes!
+I made Namuru for the first time, it was very delicious!
+In the future, I want to increase my food repertory.
+   2. Yes!
+Spicy salmon with a touch of honey at our potluck party!
+The mixture of spice and sweetness was just fabulous, perfection.
+Bravo to my roomie, the chef.

+6. Please give a message to your future self.
+   1. How was my life in the future?
+I hope I get the next career and live a good life.
+To get my life better, I will study anything and glow up.
+   2.How has your life's journey been going?
+I hope you are still smiling and staying positive.
+Hey, please don't forget me - your past self - and rememberto always be true to yourself.